-- ▶ Be at least 17 years of age, under age 18 requires parental permissions.
-Age will be verified with individual's ID, if no ID is available then a Birth Certificate will be required.; and - > Present proof of minimum of 8th grade education and - > Cannot be listed as unemployable on the Employee Misconduct Registry (EMR); and - > Have not been convicted of a criminal offense as listed in Texas Health and Safety Code 250.006.
+- Be at least 17 years of age, under age 18 requires parental permissions.
+Age will be verified with individual's ID, if no ID is available then a Birth Certificate will be required.; and - > Present proof of minimum of 8^{th} grade education and - > Cannot be listed as unemployable on the Employee Misconduct Registry (EMR); and - > Have not been convicted of a criminal offense as listed in Texas Health and Safety Code 250.006.

-Individuals applying for the Emergency Medical Technology Program-Basic (Program not approved or regulated by TWC/CSC) course of study are required to:
+Emergency Medical Technology Program-Basic (Program not approved or regulated by TWC/CSC) are also required to:

-- > Be at least 18 years of age.
-Age will be verified with individual's ID, if no ID is available then a Birth Certificate will be required.; and - > Present proof of secondary education (High School Diploma or General Equivalency Diploma) - > Have not been convicted of a criminal offense as listed on code of criminal procedure, Article 42, 12, §3g(a)(l)(A)-(H)(i)-(vii)
+- Be at least 18 years of age.
+Age will be verified with individual's ID, if no ID is available then a Birth Certificate will be required.; and - > Present proof of secondary education (High School Diploma or General Equivalency Diploma) - Have not been convicted of a criminal offense as listed on code of criminal procedure, Article 42, 12, §3g(a)(l)(A)-(H)(i)-(vii)